MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-az-commandline-configure.md

 - A resource group with a domain controller.
 - One or more domain-joined [VMs in Azure running SQL Server 2016 (or later) Enterprise edition](./create-sql-vm-portal.md) in the *same* availability set or *different* availability zones that have been [registered with the SQL IaaS Agent extension](sql-agent-extension-manually-register-single-vm.md).
 - The latest version of [PowerShell](/powershell/scripting/install/installing-powershell) or the [Azure CLI](/cli/azure/install-azure-cli).
 - Two available (not used by any entity) IP addresses.
 One is for the internal load balancer.
 The other is for the availability group listener within the same subnet as the availability group.
 If you're using an existing load balancer, you only need one available IP address for the availability group listener.
+- Windows Server Core is not a supported OS for the Powershell commands referenced in this document as there is a dependency on [RSAT](/windows-server/remote/remote-server-administration-tools) not included in Core installations of Windows.

 ## Permissions